Spiritual paths and ethical systems

 groups have claimed that this decision was made because of local opposition from the public

 in Bombay.
-In reality, it was to establish an ashram (place of teaching) which
+In reality, he moved there to establish an ashram (place of teaching) which

 would provide larger and more comfortable facilities for his disciples.
 The